beetlejusse/Bodhi/TECHNICAL.md

 2. **Resume-Based** (`mode="option_a"`): Personalized using extracted candidate profile.
 3. **JD Gap Analysis** (`mode="option_b"`): Highly targeted interview based on resume profile vs. JD text gaps.

+*Note on Identity:* In all modes, a `MANDATORY NAME RULE` is injected into the LangGraph system target prompt.
+The AI is strictly forced to use the official parsed profile name to ensure identity consistency, regardless of user input.

 ### Phase Flow

 `intro` → `technical` → `behavioral` → `dsa` → `project` → `wrapup`